4.8K

 Analysis

-05Jonny Ice's 'I’ll tell Bae(Bey) to grab a Blade and let it rip' bar.
+05Jonny Ice's 'I’ll tell Bae(Bey) to grab a Blade and let it rip' line showcased his sharp writing and clever word association.

 What fans loved